Evaluating Similitude and Robustness of Deep Image Denoising Models via Adversarial Attack

-Under the constraint of denoising-PGD, 3-channel color RGB adversarial samples are generated for plug-and-play model DPIR with noise level set to 25, maximum perturbation $\varepsilon$ set to 0.012, and 5 iterative steps.
+Under the constraint of denoising-PGD, 3-channel color RGB adversarial samples are generated for non-blind denoising model FFDNet with noise level set to 25, maximum perturbation $\varepsilon$ set to 0.055, and 5 iterative steps.

-As can be seen in Fig. 9, the addition of adversarial noise does not make a perceptible difference to the noise image, but makes the model denoised substantially less effective.
-We can see that PSNR decreases by 1.1220 dB, MAE increases by 0.5151, and SSIM decreases by about 0.0082.
+As can be seen in Fig. \ref{f:color}, the addition of adversarial noise does not make a perceptible difference to the noise image, but makes the model denoised substantially less effective.
+We can see that PSNR decreases by 0.5374 dB, MAE increases by 0.3679, and SSIM decreases by about 0.0139.
 Visually, the enlarged areas in the denoised image produce the wrong texture, and many image details are erased.

-In the experiments to test the transferability, we selected multiple types of high-span deep image denoising models for color RGB image denoising: non-blind denoising methods FFDNet and BRDNet, blind denoising methods Noise2Noise and FAN, plug-and-play methods DPIR and CurvPnP.
-The adversarial samples generated for DPIR under denoising-PGD are tested on the above models.
+In the experiments to test the transferability, we selected multiple types of deep image denoising models for color RGB image denoising: non-blind denoising methods FFDNet and BRDNet, blind denoising methods Noise2Noise and FAN, plug-and-play methods CurvPnP and DPIR.
+The adversarial samples generated for FFDNet under denoising-PGD are tested on the above models.

-As can be seen from Table 5, the transferability of denoising-PGD on RGB images generated for DPIR is less than the transferability on grayscale images generated for DnCNN.
-The adversarial samples show a higher adversarial effect on the same type of denoising model, with PSNR decreasing by 0.5051 dB, MAE increasing by 0.4069, and SSIM decreasing by 0.0073 for CurvPnP.
-While for other kinds of adversarial samples, the adversarial effect decreases, but are still transferable.
+As can be seen from Table \ref{ta:colortran}, the transferability of denoising-PGD on RGB images generated for FFDNet is less than the transferability on grayscale images generated for DnCNN.
+The adversarial examples show a high adversarial effect on the same type of denoising model, with PSNR decreasing by 0.59 dB, MAE increasing by 0.44, and SSIM decreasing by 0.01 for FFDNet.
+The adversarial samples show a higher adversarial effect on the plug-and-play model, with PSNR decreasing about 1.1 dB.
+While for blind denoising model, the adversarial effect decreases, but are still have about 0.3 dB in PSNR.
 Based on this, we can say that the best transferable adversarial samples can be obtained by applying the image denoising adversarial attack method to a non-blind deep image denoising model.
 The observation also coincides with the result in section III.C, i.e., the non-blind denoising model has the smallest adversarial space.